HeartandSoul8891/Picture-Ripper/README.md

 used sources:

-https://github.com/mikf/gallery-dl -> special thanks for such amazing app https://streamlit.io/ -> for the lovley UI
+https://github.com/mikf/gallery-dl -> special thanks for such amazing app https://streamlit.io/ -> for the beautiful UI